zechary28/tp/docs/UserGuide.md

 ---

 ## Glossary
-- `predicate`: An argument that determines the parameter to use (in this case, what to filter by)
+- `predicate`: An operation which returns true or false.
-- `command terminal`: Called "Terminal" on both Windows and Mac, can be searched from the search bar
+- `command terminal`: Called "Terminal" on both Windows and Mac, can be searched from the search bar.
-- `GUI`: Stands for "Graphical User Interface", essentially the parts of the application that you see
+- `GUI`: Stands for "Graphical User Interface", essentially the parts of the application that you see.